brianspurling/xr-outcomes-pipeline/readme.md

 It is hosted on Heroku, where it is scheduled to run once a day.

+The pipeline has two stages:
+1. Extract data from external APIs and write to the SOURCE GSheet
-The pipeline picks up data from APIs and the SOURCE GSheet and writes it to the TARGET GSheet (for visibility) and S3 (for the dashboard)
+2. Migrate data from the SOURCE GSheet, possibly clean/validate it, and write it to the TARGET GSheet (for visibility) and S3 (for the dashboard)

 If no S3 creds are supplied, it creates CSV files instead.